-xx: Specifies an integer from 00 to 15.
+xx: Specifies the BB-ID which is an integer from 00 to 15.

-y: Fixed to 0.
+y: It is fixed to 0.

 You can specify it in a format separating lsb and psb by equal sign (=).
 Do not put any space before and after "=."
 You can specify multiple lsb=xsb by separating them with spaces.